-Regarding the payment of your visa, everything depends on how you will negotiate with you company.
+Regarding the payment of your visa, everything depends on how you will negotiate with your company.
 It will either be you or your company that will pay the fees, or it could be a government agency if you participate in a special program.
-But beware of the 2 years rule that will apply for the latter (I will give you more info on that matter a little further down in this article).
+But beware of the 2 year rule that will apply for the latter (I will give you more info on that matter a little further down in this article).

 As the demand is stronger than the offer, you are most likely to have to pay for your visa fee, so plan it in your budget.

 Compensation and health coverage

 There is simply no restriction, minimum or maximum income limit for this visa.
 You may not be paid at all, or paid as much as other employees of the company, or paid more.
 But always keep in mind that the J1 Trainee visa allows you to acquire new skills and improve your expertise.
-In our example, Maxime was paid at the same level of the employees working in the same sector of his company.
+In our example, Max was paid at the same level of the employees working in the same sector of his company.

 In terms of health coverage, you will be covered by the health insurance of your sponsor, included in the fees.
 This is a huge advantage, since medical costs in the United States are very expensive.

 In addition to have no lawyer fees at the beginning and no healthcare coverage fees every month, your employer and yourself have tax benefits with a J-1 visa.
 This visa is actually exempt of:

 This will save your company about 7.79%, and 7.11% on your own taxes.
 Here is a tab resuming J1 Trainee tax benefits:

 |Social charges paid by the employer||FICA||FUTA